 Some basic yoga poses you can look up are:

 - Bridge pose – Dwi Pada Pitham or Setu Bandha Sarvangasana

 - Downward dog pose – Adho Mukha Svanasana

 - Happy baby pose – Ananda Balasana Pose

 - Yoga plank pose – Plank

-See more – Yoga Poses for beginners
+Read more – Yoga Poses for Beginners

-Don’t worry if you can’t remember the Sanskrit words – most yoga teachers just use the English versions so these are more likely to be the ones you will come to remember.
+Don’t worry if you can’t remember the Sanskrit words.
+Most yoga teachers just use the English versions so these are more likely to be the ones you will come to remember.
 However, keen students do frequently want to learn the Sanskrit for a deeper understanding and to connect with the roots of yoga, especially as some people love yoga so much that they go on to do their yoga teacher training.

 The capital city has plenty of beginners yoga classes to choose from.
-It is likely there will be one in your area.
+It is highly likely there will be one in your area.